Programmable AC Electronic Load – 63800

 Available comprehensive measurements allow users to monitor the output performance of the UUT.
 Additionally, voltage & current signals can be routed to an oscilloscope through built in analog outputs.
-The instrument’s optional GPIB/RS232 interface provides remote control & monitoring for system integration.
+The instrument’s standard GPIB/RS232 interface provides remote control & monitoring for system integration.
 Built-in digital outputs may also be used to control external relays for short circuit (crowbar) testing.

 Chroma’s 63800 Loads feature fan speed control ensuring low acoustic noise.
 The diagnosis/protection functions include self diagnosis routines and protection against overpower, over-current, over-voltage and overtemperature scenarios.

-Complete AC & DC Load Simulations
+Complete AC & DC Electronic Load Simulations

 Chroma’s 63800 AC & DC Electronic Load is designed for both AC & DC Load Simulations.
 Illustrated below are the various load modes which are available:

-AC Load Simulation
+AC Electronic Load Simulation

 The Model 63800 AC & DC Electronic Load provides two unique operating modes for AC load simulation; (1) Constant Load Mode and (2) Rectified AC Load Mode.
 Each are described below.